-It should also be noted that delivery of fast broadband to each business park/industrial estate means delivery to the green box on the edge of the estate in some cases this can still mean a
+It should also be noted that delivery of fast broadband to each business park/industrial estate means delivery to the green box on the edge of the estate in some cases this can still mean a long run to individual premises.
+Some new parks might be ducted beyond this, others, particularly the older ones may not be.

 CBMDC and Leeds City Council have jointly bid for funds from the Urban Broadband Fund for Super Connected Cities funding.
 This would delivery high speed broadband to the two Cities.
-It has been confirmed that the Cities have been successful and will receive between £10 - 14.6 million from this fund.
+It has been confirmed that the Cities have been successful and will receive between $\pounds 10 - 14.6$ million from this fund.
 The exact amount will be confirmed in Autumn 2012.
-The outcomes of this funding would deliver the objectives of the West Yorkshire Local Transport Fund.
+The outcomes of this funding would deliver the objectives of the West Yorkshire Local Transport Fund[‡].